Posted on 15/03/2017 by David

 It’s a tranquil spot right at the heart of this sleepy village.
 Walk further up the hill and you’ll soon find beautiful pastoral landscape and unbelievable views back over Conwy estuary and the Carneddau.

-Images courtesy of: Llanbadrig Church © Copyright Arthur C Harris and licensed for reuse under this Creative Commons Licence.
+Images courtesy: Llanbadrig Church © Copyright Arthur C Harris and licensed for reuse under this Creative Commons Licence.
 Llanbadrig interior Tom Oates via English wikipedia.
 St Ffraid's exterior and St Ffraid's interior © Copyright Richard Hoare and licensed for reuse under this Creative Commons Licence.